"In comics at its best, words and pictures are like partners in a dance and each one takes turns leading."

 Quite honestly, comics are not that hard to get into.
 You don’t have to be an expert, you don’t have to read everything, and there are so many places where you can go to find your first book.
 To add on to that, it’s easier now than it ever has been to get into them.

-So what’s the issue (I’ll show myself out) anyway?
+So what’s the issue anyway?

 Going to the batcave for a competitive analysis